 That should cover finding, downloading and launching custom Half-Life: Alyx mods and maps.
 What’s your favorite?
 Let us know in the comments.

 This post was originally published April 23, 2020.
-It was rewritten and the publish date changed to May 18, 2020 to account for official Steam Workshop support.
+It was updated on May 18, 2020 and again on October 11, 2021 to account for new information and the latest methods for installing Workshop mods.